- This event has passed.

-In this edWebinar, Monica Fisher, M.Ed., BCBA/COBA, Director of the Behavior Department at Monarch Center for Autism, will explore both scenarios—proactively teaching skills and reactively implementing interventions, as well as collecting data using effective tools and techniques.
-Case studies and recommended tips, tools and resources will be shared, and time will be provided for a question and answer session.
-PreK-12 teachers and school leaders, as well as therapists, BCBAs, behavior specialists, associate teachers and aides will benefit from attending this session.
+In this edWebinar, Monica Fisher, M.Ed., BCBA/COBA, Director of the Behavior Department at Monarch Center for Autism, explore both scenarios—proactively teaching skills and reactively implementing interventions, as well as collecting data using effective tools and techniques.
+Case studies and recommended tips, tools and resources are shared.
+PreK-12 teachers and school leaders, as well as therapists, BCBAs, behavior specialists, associate teachers and aides will benefit from watching this recorded session.

 About the Presenter